Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 ## Storing pointers and calling methods

 When you call `createCanvas(w, h)` you create a graphics canvas to draw into with the specified width and height.
-However, you can also store the canvas you create in a variable, this is called a pointer.
+However, you can also store the canvas you create in a variable, this is called a pointer or reference.
 With this pointer we can call methods of the element itself, to set the position, id or class, for instance.
 A full listing of methods is [here](http://p5js.org/reference/#/p5.Element).
 Not all of these methods listed will work or make sense for every element, so you have to use your judgment a bit.
 For example, calling `value()` on a slider returns or sets it's value, but calling it on canvas would have no effect.

 ```javascript
 var canvas;